 Keep in mind that Cambodia has had a brutal history with a genocide in the 1970’s.
 This is not something that should be ignored while in the country as I believe understanding the country’s past will give you that much more appreciation.
 I recommend reading First They Killed My Father, a book written by a child’s perspective of the genocide.
 It’s a great read and will give you lots of background.

-I promise, travel to Cambodia and you won’t regret it.
+I promise you, travel to Cambodia and you won’t regret it.
+I share an easy to make backpacking Cambodia route.

 Cambodia Fast Facts